xpack/web-jekyll/pages/intro.md

 ## Oh, no, not another package format!

 This is probably the first thought many people might have when hearing about xPacks.
-There are enough package formats and package manager, why would we need another one?
+There are enough package formats and package managers, why would we need another one?

 Well, first, **xPacks** do not introduce a new package format, but use